Karl Drerup: Tenerife

-Move to the United States
+United States

 In 1937, with political turmoil increasing throughout Europe, the Drerups moved to the United States, settling in Rockville Centre, a small community on Long Island, east of New York City.
 They lived and worked there until 1945.

-Drerup later recalled that in 1937, while visiting the Whitney Museum of American Art, he saw and was impressed by the enamels of Edward Winter, particularly Winter's large enamel panels, executed at a scale unprecedented in the history of enameling.
-A chance encounter with the designer Tommi Parzinger at the Rena Rosenthal Gallery led to a friendship between the two artists as Parzinger encouraged Drerup to explore enameling.
-By 1940 Drerup was exhibiting his enamels in the National Ceramic Exhibition at the Syracuse Museum of Fine Arts (now the Everson Museum of Art), where he won his first honorable mention.
+Drerup later recalled that in 1937, while visiting the Whitney Museum of American Art, he saw and was impressed by the enamels of Edward Winter, particularly Winter's large enamel panels.
+Additionally, a chance encounter with the designer Tommi Parzinger at the Rena Rosenthal Gallery led to a friendship between the two artists, and Parzinger encouraged Drerup to explore enameling.
+By 1940, Drerup was exhibiting his enamels in the National Ceramic as Exhibition at the Syracuse Museum of Fine Arts (now the Everson Museum of Art), where he won his first honourable mention.

-The following year, Drerup submitted to the National Ceramic Exhibition his most ambitious work to date, a mural-scale composition titled Enchanted Garden.
-Using six-by-six-inch copper panels, he enameled each of the eighteen plaques with a fantasy-inspired landscape depicting a variety of flora and fauna, beloved images from nature.
+In 1941, Drerup submitted a mural-scale composition titled Enchanted Garden to the National Ceramic Exhibition.
+Using six-by-six-inch copper panels, he enamelled each of the eighteen plaques with a fantasy-inspired landscape depicting a variety of flora and fauna.
 This work is now in the collection of the Smithsonian American Art Museum.

-In the early 1940s, Drerup taught art at Adelphi College on Long Island and quickly rose to prominence in the enamels field.
-Several solo exhibitions were organized and circulated between 1941 and 1944.
-He also participated in a number of juried shows.
-In 1941 an exhibition comprising more than fifty of Drerup's earliest enamel plaques, plates, bowls, boxes, and other objects was organized by the Arts and Crafts Club of New Orleans and traveled to eight institutions on the West Coast through 1943.
+In the early 1940s, Drerup taught art at Adelphi College in Long Island.
+Several solo exhibitions were organised and circulated between 1941 and 1944, and he also participated in a number of juried shows.
+In 1941, an exhibition comprising more than fifty of Drerup's earliest enamel plaques, plates, bowls, boxes, and other objects was organised by the Arts and Crafts Club of New Orleans and traveled to eight institutions on the West Coast through 1943.